Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: DAPMAV Framework

-In a grounded theory approach, where we let the data drive the research, analysis and visualisation are heavily intertwined.
+In a grounded theory approach, where data drives the research, analysis and visualisation are heavily intertwined \cite{glaser2017discovery}.
+When dealing with large corpora, visualisation of the summaries found through topic modelling and sentiment analysis is a useful technique to qualitatively explore the structure of the narratives.
+Appropriate and effective visualisation can help to elucidate meaningful insights from the text.
 Observations made from the data through visualisation often evoke further questions.
 These questions can be used to cultivate hypotheses that may be answered through analysis.
-Results from the analysis may be explored through further visualisation.
-This further visualisation may lead to more questions, hypotheses, and further analysis to complete the cycle.
+Results from the analysis may be explored through further visualisation, leading to more questions, hypotheses, and further analysis in a cyclical approach.
+As a result of this marriage between analysis and visualisation, we have elected to combine the analysis and the visualisation sections for more comprehensive descriptions that avoid repetition.